 Learn more about the amazing people behind our office's effort to create a more inclusive, collaborative, and meaningful campus experience, or contact our director, Hierald Osorto, to discuss any number of personal and/or spiritual concerns.

-Muller Chapel remains close throughout the summer.
+Muller Chapel remains close until the start of the Spring 2021 semester.

 Our accessible entrance is located on the north side of Muller Chapel building, near pond on ground level.